g30r93g/mixcut/readme.md

 # mixcut

-mixcut is a web-based tool for splitting long .m4a audio files into individual tracks using a provided CUE sheet.
+mixcut is a web-based tool for splitting long .m4a audio files into individual tracks using a CUE sheet.
-Users upload a single large audio file and its corresponding .cue file, and mixcut returns properly segmented .m4a tracks.
+Users can upload a single large audio file and its corresponding .cue file, or use the built-in waveform player + tracklist editor to build a new cue sheet, and mixcut returns properly segmented .m4a tracks (optionally with embedded artwork).

 The system uses:
 - Supabase for database + optional user accounts
 - AWS S3 for storage
 - AWS Lambda (container) for running m4acut
+- AtomicParsley for tagging + artwork embedding inside the worker image
 - Next.js for the frontend
 - A clean, service-oriented backend (validator, worker)
 - A shared CUE parser library for both server and client

 ## How it works

-1. User uploads assets (`.m4a` & `.cue`)
+1. User prepares assets (`.m4a`, `.cue`, optional artwork)

+    The website exposes a waveform player with zoom + playback controls next to a tracklist editor.
+Users can drop an existing `.cue`, or edit track markers/metadata inline and have the client generate the `.cue` before upload.
+Optional cover artwork (PNG/JPG) can be added alongside disc-level metadata such as genre and release year.

-    The website requests a new job from the backend, receives presigned S3 upload URLs, and uploads both files directly to S3.
+    When the user clicks “Upload”, the frontend requests a new job from the backend, receives presigned S3 upload URLs, and uploads the audio, cue, and artwork (if provided) directly to S3.

     Supabase records:
     - Job metadata